The Legal Landscape of Hemp: Understanding Regulations and Legislation

 But in the early 20th century, notably in the United States, attitudes about hemp altered.
 The production and sale of all cannabis plants, including hemp, were essentially made illegal by the Marijuana Tax Act of 1937.

 Although both hemp and marijuana are part of the cannabis plant family, this legislation failed to distinguish between them because they contain different amounts of THC (tetrahydrocannabinol), the psychoactive substance that gives marijuana its characteristic “high.”
-As a result, hemp output decreased, and the sector was remain plagued by serious legal obstacles for many years.
+As a result, hemp output decreased, and the sector was plagued by serious legal obstacles for many years.

 Many nations have recently passed laws to make hemp farming and usage easier to access after seeing the potential economic and environmental advantages of the plant.
 While these laws’ details differ, some patterns seem to emerge: